com-480-data-visualization/com-480-project-artemis/README.md

 The rows correspond to the Top-100 songs from 1965 to 2015.
 In the completed dataset, each row contains : Rank, Song Name, Artist, Year, Lyrics, Genre, Album.

+**95.8%** of the songs appear **only once**, and **4.2% appear twice**, meaning they were in the Top-100 during 2 different years.

 There are **2471** different artists (if artists make a collaboration, the collab is considered as a different other artist.
 For example The Beatles, David Bowie, The Beatles feat David Bowie would be 3 different Artists)

-**95.8%** of the songs appear only once, **4.2% appear twice**, meaning they were in the Top-100 during 2 different years.

 On average each artist that is at least once in the Top-100 appears twice, but **65.8%** of artists are only there once.
 The average is pulled up by extreme cases, artists with lots of appearances, the maximum is 35 appearances for Madonna.